Death of the household budget puts Aussies at risk of financial shock

 “I urge the Government to put a renewed focus on financial literacy in this country.
 The 2014-2017 National Financial Literacy Strategy is a real opportunity to challenge people’s attitudes to their finances while putting the emphasis back on learning basic money management skills,” Paul concluded.

-Managed Money is a new service from Fair Go Finance helping Australians get on top of their finances by working with them through the four steps of:
+Paul also encourages Australians to get on top of their finances using the four steps of:

 - Setting financial goals